greenboxal/doggohub/doc/integration/omniauth.md

-If you set `block_auto_created_users` to `false`, make sure to only define providers under `allow_single_sign_on` that you are able to control, like SAML, Shibboleth, Crowd or Google, or set it to `false` otherwise any user on the Internet will be able to successfully sign in to your GitLab without administrative approval.
+If you set `block_auto_created_users` to `false`, make sure to only define providers under `allow_single_sign_on` that you are able to control, like SAML, Shibboleth, Crowd or Google, or set it to `false` otherwise any user on the Internet will be able to successfully sign in to your DoggoHub without administrative approval.

 To change these settings: